Providers v2

 > -- claude

 When providers_v2_enabled=true, each attached provider with a matching profile contributes a provider policy layer to the sandbox effective policy.
-When the setting is disabled, the sandbox receives provider credentials but not provider-derived policy entries.
+The base policy is the user-authored sandbox policy that you can edit and apply.
+The effective policy is the composed policy that the sandbox enforces: base policy plus provider policy layers.
+When the setting is disabled, the sandbox still receives endpoint-bound provider credentials but not provider-derived policy entries.

 Providers v2 does not infer or auto-attach providers from the sandbox command.
 Attach providers explicitly with --provider during sandbox creation, or use openshell sandbox provider attach after creation.